Why Buy Real Estate Now?|

 There are still plenty of good deals, but the best time for buyers of pretty much any type of home in our area looks to be past.
 Now, it's time to find a solid deal and be happy with a great home - nothing wrong with that!

 2013 Mid year Review:

 I know it has been a while since the last update - sorry, I've been pretty busy!

-The 2012-2013 Snowbird Season was solid for sales - not manic, but steady.
-However, after the "official" season ended things did not slow down - actually it was quite the contrary and we have been busier!
+The 2012-2013 Snowbird Season was solid for sales - not manic, but okay.
+However, after the "official" season ended, things did not slow down as we thought - actually it was quite the contrary and we have been busier!
 I think there was (and is) a lot of pent-up buying.
-People who had been watching the market for months and months suddenly saw homes going under contract much more quickly and that had a snowball effect and we found ourselves dealing with multiple offers, the best deals going in days, etc. It felt like 2006 again (without the high prices, that is).
+People who had been watching the market for months and months suddenly saw homes going under contract more quickly and that had a snowball effect and we found ourselves dealing with multiple offers, the best deals going in days, etc. It felt like 2006 again (without the high prices, that is).

 Though it still has not slowed down (which is VERY unusual for this time of year), I do think it will slow somewhat as we ease out of summer and into early fall, but then we typically see things picking up again as the people up north get their first few cold nights!

 The one area in the market which proved to provide the best deals the past few years has certainly passed (in terms of a "golden age" for buyers).
 Right now - end of June, 2013 - there are 12 foreclosure homes built in 2000 and newer for sale in all of Sebring & Lake Placid.
 We had about 300 for sale a few years ago, a couple hundred a couple years ago and over 100 at the beginning of the last Snowbird Season.
 Of course, there will be more listed, but nowhere near the numbers in the past.
 The vast majority were vacant investor-built "spec" homes and they have long since walked away (very few were "end users" losing their jobs, etc. in our area).